apache/parquet-site/content/en/docs/File Format/Data Pages/encryption.md

 |------------------|-----------------|

-The plaintext footer mode sets the following fields in the the FileMetaData structure:
+The plaintext footer mode sets the following fields in the FileMetaData structure:

 ```c
 struct FileMetaData {